shlomoswidler/aws_swiss/README.md

 cidr           = "1.2.3.4/32"

 aws_swiss security_group do
-  aws_access_key_id     aws_access_key
+  aws_access_key_id     aws_access_key # optional
-  aws_secret_access_key aws_secret_key
+  aws_secret_access_key aws_secret_key # optional
   rds_name              "my-rds-instance-name"
   cidr                  cidr
   enable                true           # false to revoke end
 ````

 The `security_group` designation can be specified either as a security group name (for EC2 Classic security groups, or for security groups in the default VPC) or as a security group ID (for VPC security groups).
+It is recommended to use a specially designated Security Group in order to isolate the dynamic ingresses from any others.
+For example, your instance's "main" Security Group may be named `db-prod` and allow access to your EC2 Security Groups `web` and `jenkins`.
+Don't use that group in `aws_swiss`.
+Instead, your instance should also have an additional Security Group such as `db-prod-swiss` which should be used by `aws_swiss`, specified in `[:aws_swiss][:security_group]`.

 You can omit the `cidr` attribute, in which case the CIDR IP will be the instance's public IP address reported by the AWS Instance Metadata, with a mask of `/32`.

 You can omit the `enable` attribute, whose default value is `true`.

+You can omit the `aws_access_key_id` and `aws_secret_access_key` attributes, in which case the invocation of the `aws cli` will rely on the instance role's permissions.
+See below for the exact permissions required.

 ## Convenience Recipe: poke